 Message received from the Assembly - LC Minutes, 18 June 2019, pp 223-224.
+Resolved-LC Minutes, 19 June 2019 pp. 236-237.

 The Legislative Assembly desires to inform the Legislative Council that:

 A Joint Standing Committee (to be known as the Staysafe Committee) be appointed to inquire into and report on road safety in New South Wales with the following terms of reference: